SEARCH

 Supplies & Materials

-• 50 Sweet Pea Seeds Annual, climbing
+• 50 Sweet Pea Seeds Annual, climbing, presoaked in water to soften the seed coats

 • 40 Willow rods – 9 feet long soaked in water